zacanger/trash/README.md

+## IMPORTANT
+don't rely on this repo staying around. i intend to move bits and pieces around to other, more relevant repos and gradually work until i can just remove this one.

 tiny itty bitty little examples of how to do basic things

 there are a lot of tiny bare-node or bare-express little servers in here. if